Estimated reading time: 7 minutes

-I have two other ceramic baking dishes that will do me just fine and easier to clean.
+I have two other ceramic baking dishes that will do me fine and are easier to clean.

-Do all of your storage, sandwich and snack containers have lids and do you know where they all are?
+Do all your storage, sandwich, and snack containers have lids, and do you know where they are?

-I’ve drastically reduced the number of plastics on hand by pairing up lids with containers and getting rid of the unpaired ones.
+I’ve drastically reduced the number of plastics on hand by pairing up lids with containers and removing the unpaired ones.

-The idea is to give containers a longer life before the inevitable separation from their lids while saving space and money.
+The idea is to give containers a more extended life before the inevitable separation from their lids while saving space and money.